marinakiseleva/thex_model/README.md

 # Project Structure
 This module is broken up into smaller modules that each provide different utilities and are described below.

-## thex_data
-Data pulling, cleansing, normalizing, preparation, and plotting.

 ## models
 Contains the different classifiers explored/used in the project.
 Contains the Hierarchical Decision Tree model and likelihood-driven model based on Kernel Density Estimates (KDEModel)

+### kde_model
+Model based n kernel density estimation of feature distributions.
+Can be run either 'naively' (assuming feature independence and creating distinct distributions per feature per class) or non-naively, which creates a single distribution over all features.

 ### tree_model
 Decisioning tree using the Hierarchical Multi-label Decisioing Tree from Vens, et al. 2008.

-### kde_model
-Naive model (assumes feature independences) using kernel density estimation to determine the feature distributions.

-## model_performance
+## thex_data
-Evaluates the existing models in this project.
+Data pulling, cleansing, normalizing, preparation, and plotting.

 # Acknowledgments